P-ano-past/Pixel/README.md

 7/14 constructed grid, formatted css for grid, implemented color select panel, implemented selectable color

+8/2 changed context and state handling to address timing for color select and cell selection.

+## ToDo:

--- need to figure out timing for the color select, need to start planning on discord roles.
+-- need to start planning on discord roles.
+---- Discord should be able to handle the following: Show user's username when hovering over cell, the user should see a display at the bottom of the grid OR the color select section that shows a countdown. if countdown is showing, colors should be displayed as disabled.